named-data/ndn-cpp/android-native/INSTALL-android.md

 * Required: Android LLDB, CMake and NDK
 * Required: OpenSSL 1.0.x.
 * Required: perl (for configuring the OpenSSL build)
+* Optional: SQLite3 (compiled from the source in contrib/sqlite3)

 ## macOS 10.12